 When you start seeing what the average house looks like, you quickly comprehend the vast majority of people are tasteless and generic.
 If I had a dollar for every brown-on-brown-on-brown room or backyard with not one, not two, but five different types of fencing in it, I’d be able to move up a tax bracket.
 The likelihood of finding any house, even new construction, that is perfectly tailored to your design aesthetic or that checks off every box (and fits in your price range) is impossible.
 These people strutting around disdaining carpet (yes, it’s dirty, we get it, rip it out) or throwing fits about their starter home (for which they have a budget of ~$50,000) not having granite countertops are delusional.

 2. Remove expectations from sphincter, then house hunt.

 As House Hunters has taught us, you really need to lower your expectations and have a reasonable list of “must-haves”, “nice-to-haves”, and “I-could-fix-it-myself-haves”.
 For example I’m not keen on unpainted kitchen cabinets.
 Ideally I want white or grey cabinets, but if I wait to find a house that has one, I’m going to be in the market for ages.
 And guess what?
 I can paint them myself.
 Granite or butcher block countertops are nice, but a bathtub is non-negotiable.
 For me, I want a porch, deck, or sunroom because those are expensive to put in yourself and I work from home.
 I want a getaway space.
-A fence is something I have to have, but I can get that installed.
+A fence from Illinois Fence Company is something I have to have, but I can get that installed.
 If Fixer Upper and Rehab Addict have taught me anything, it’s the importance of seeing the potential of houses and also knowing your limits.